nenitaE/TaskWabbit/taskwabbit_stories.md

 * upon submission of the form I would like to see my new task added to my list of tasks

+## Tasker Reviews

+* If I'm a logged out user:
+    * I should not be able to post any reviews for any taskers

+* If I'm a logged in user:
+    * I should be able to create, update or delete a review for taskers that have finished a task for me.
+        * I should be able to change the star rating inside the review for the specific tasker